 Q: Can animals see the infrared flash on this camera?

 A: Yes.
-This is a low glow trail camera, meaning it has a very faint red glow when taking pictures or videos at night.
+This is a low glow game trail camera, meaning it has a very faint red glow when taking pictures or videos at night.
 Humans and animals can see this if looking at the camera.
 This does not "light up" the woods, though.

 Q: Where can I purchase this camera?